sealingtech/kubernetes_training/docs/Docker.md

 cat /var/www/html/config/config.php
 ```

-4. Lets make sure our simple web application works open up a web browser and go to (remember that we mapped localhost port 80 to port 80 inside of the container when we ran the run command):
+4. Let's make sure our simple web application works.
+Open up a web browser and go to (remember that we mapped localhost port 80 to port 80 inside of the container when we ran the run command) the following site:

 http://student<#>.kubernetes.lab/applications.html

 5. Enter in information in the web app and then select "submit".
 You should get the message "Thanks for your application!" which verifies we have written data to the database.

 You have now built two containers that are connected to the network.
 Please exit the containers by pressing ctrl a+d.